Pimzino/vscode-local-snapshots/README.md

 - 404: Endpoint not found
 - 500: Server error (snapshot operation failed)

-If the port is already in use, you'll be prompted to either:
+If the default port is already in use, the extension will:
+- Automatically find an available port
-- Configure a different port
+- Show a notification with the alternate port being used
-- Disable the API server
+- Update the status bar and settings page with the actual port

 ### Taking Snapshots
 - Use named snapshots for important changes or milestones